Yuiko-tsr/unit-3/Project/Manaha'sCrepeStore.md

 ## Proposed Solution
 An appropriate solution would include a localized computer aplication with a clear and easy UI that allows the client to track budget, orders and resources to organize the orders as well as limit food waste.
 Moreover, we will add a customer login system that allows client’s customers to view only the menu they can eat (according to their allergies).

+In this project, the application will have login system as the client may have some sensitive information, so login in system is needed to secure the client's personal information as well as to customize their expirence but submitting their budget and allergies.
+The application will also allow client to create different recommendations for each person according to their needs and this application will allow the user to record the orders they have made as well as add stars on their favorite menus.

+As for the tools, I will use kivymd to create the application interface, SQLAlchemy to create and manage the database, and python 3.9 to create the function of the application.
+Firstly, I will use kivymd to create the interface as kivymd is a simple framework that can allow the user to create the application interface like the login screen, crepe making screen, and every interface needed in this project.

+Secondly, SQLAlchemy is the main library that will be used in this project to create and organize the database that will collect the data inputted by users in the form of an online library.
+SQLAlchemy is being used in this project because it allows me to use it along with normal python and kivymd and all of them can perfectly work together to create an application that can meet all the success criteria.

+Lastly, the main programming language that will be used in this project is Python because Python allows me to meet all the client’s requirements and it also allows me to create applications interface and manage the database by cooperating with Kivymd and SQLAlchemy mentioned before.

 ## Success Criteria
 1. Track Budget/Revenue: The system will track budget and revenue in order for the client to understand their money situations. [issue tackled: "her bills are not paid"]
 2. Track orders: The system will track orders so the client can make enough crepes that have been ordered. [issue tackled: "orders are not fulfilled"]